 01Good Risk Register Design

 One way to encourage participation in risk management is with good risk register design.
-A well-designed register will quickly communicate the overall level of risk in the project to you and other project team members.
+The right format will quickly communicate the overall level of risk in the project to you and other project team members.

-It should let users easily access more detail about individual risks when this is required.
-This, in turn, should stimulate everyone to think in terms of risks—spotting new ones as they arise and monitoring and taking action to mitigate existing risks.
+It should allow users to easily access more detail about individual risks when needed.
+This, in turn, stimulates everyone to think in terms of risks—spotting new ones as they arise and monitoring and taking action to mitigate existing risks.

 02Include the Right Fields

-Numerical and fields that are calculated automatically can be helpful if you're using a risk evaluation technique like the Monte Carlo method or expected monetary value.
+Numerical fields that are calculated automatically can be helpful if you're using a risk evaluation technique like the Monte Carlo method.
 Other useful fields include key dates, risk category, risk response category, proximity, mitigation costs, and status.

-There's no limit to the number of fields you can include, but only key fields should be displayed in the list view of all risks.
-Otherwise, the list view can become swamped with too much detail.
-Ideally, viewers are taken through to the detail view which shows all the fields for that particular risk when they click on the risk entry in the list view.
+There's no limit to the number of fields you can include, but only key fields should be displayed at the list view level.
+Avoid overwhelming users by putting unnecessary detail at the list view level.
+Ideally, viewers who need fuller information click through to the details.

-You might want to create a risk register database for each project as well so you're not restricted to a standard set of fields.
-Although a spreadsheet can help you track your projects, particularly smaller projects, an actual database can be better, such as those you can create in Kahootz or Podio.
-They make it easier to add documents and large amounts of text when necessary.
+You might want to create a risk register database for each project so that you're not restricted to a standard set of fields.
+Although a spreadsheet can help you track your projects, particularly smaller projects, a database created with software such as Kahootz or Podio can be better.
+They make it easy to add documents and large amounts of text when necessary.

 It's hard to beat the traffic lights system for visual impact.
-Users intuitively know that red means high risk, that amber means medium risk, and that green is low risk.
-This provides quick visual cues to readers to aid their understanding.
+Users know that red means high risk, amber means medium risk, and green is low risk.
+These quick visual cues help readers scan information more quickly.

 You might want to encourage participation by allowing all members of the project team and perhaps some stakeholders to view the risk register.
-You should set user access rights for your register, however, so only certain project roles, such as Project Manager, Project Support, or Risk Owners, can edit it.
-You can create an audit trail of who changed what and when.
+However, you should set user access rights so that it can be edited only by key risk owners and managers.
+You need an audit trail of who changed what and when.

 07Summary Risk Profile

-Senior project team members and stakeholders such as the project board and corporate/program management might not have time to digest the list view of every risk.
-For them, a summary risk profile gives a picture of the aggregated risk presented by the project at a quick glance.
+Senior project team members and stakeholders might not have time to digest the list view of every risk.
+For them, a summary risk profile gives a quick picture of overall risks to the project.
 It illustrates the number of risks at each probability and impact level.

 08It's All About Communication

 How often have you seen a risk register languish in the filing system?
-They're created at the start of a project then they're forgotten, quickly becoming out of date.
+They're created at the start of a project and then forgotten, quickly becoming out of date.

-We all know that good risk management requires regularly identifying new risks, as well as reviewing existing risks and planning mitigation activities.
+Risk management requires regularly identifying new risks as well as reviewing existing risks and planning mitigation activities.
 So how can we make this more likely to happen?